 The first experiment in supra-national integration in America was a loose confederation of four New England colonies (Plymouth, Massachusetts, Connecticut and New Haven), created in 1643 under the name 'The United Colonies of New England'.
 The creation of the Confederation was nothing less than an act of absolute sovereignty on the part of the colonies (Palfrey 1865: 618).
 The Confederation originated in Plymouth and was probably inspired by the 'Republic of the Seven United Netherlands', which dominated world trade in the seventeenth century (Adams 1843: 31).
 The latter lasted from 1581 to 1795, when Napoleon set up a puppet state that later became the Kingdom of Holland.
 Each province had its own legislative body and functioned independently.
-The supra-national government (Staten-Generaal) consisted of representatives of the seven provinces and was responsible for the common lands, which constituted only one fifth of the Republic's territory (Israel 1995: 276).
+The supranational government (Staten-Generaal) consisted of representatives of the seven provinces and was responsible for the common lands, which constituted only one fifth of the Republic's territory (Israel 1995: 276).

 However, unlike the Dutch Republic, the chief purpose of the New England Confederation was security rather than trade-the ability to respond militarily to external threats from the Dutch, the French and the indigenous population.
-The Articles of Confederation stipulated a 'perpetual league...for offence and defence, mutual advice and succor upon all just occasions both for preserving and propagating the truth and liberties of the Gospel and for...mutual safety and welfare' (article 2; emphasis added).
+The Articles of

+Confederation stipulated a 'perpetual league...for offence and defence, mutual advice and succor upon all just occasions both for preserving and propagating the truth and liberties of the Gospel and for...mutual safety and welfare' (article 2; emphasis added).
 The objective was military cooperation in proportion to each colony's capabilities.
 The Confederation also dealt with the extradition of runaway criminals and servants (article 8).

 Arguably, the Confederation had its origins in Puritan theology (Perue 2004), and the Confederation was a new version of the historical Puritan covenant doctrine (Miller 1961: 478).
 Parallels can be drawn between the logic of this union and the principle of subsidiarity, with its origins in similar ethical considerations.
-YVII Johannes Althusius's writing (1557-1638) supports this argument, both on the principle of subsidiarity (in its territorial interpretation) and the covenant doctrine, YVIII as do the Articles of Confederation themselves, for these are in the spirit of subsidiarity as envisaged by CPE (see the previous section).
+XXII Johannes Althusius's writing (1557-1638) supports this argument, both on the principle of subsidiarity (in its territorial interpretation) and the covenant doctrine, XXIII as do the Articles of Confederation themselves, for these are in the spirit of subsidiarity as envisaged by CPE (see the previous section).
 A rule of assistance can be discerned in the preamble: 'to enter into a present Consociation among ourselves, for mutual help and strength in all our future concernments'.
 Similarly, article 2 stipulates 'mutual advice and succor' (Thorpe 1909).
 Each colony maintained its independence in managing internal affairs.
 The colonies were willing to give up a limited amount of autonomy in exchange for improved security.

 This Confederation was an evolutionary progression of de facto self-governance (Osgood 1902: 206).
 Isolated from England, New England colonies evolved representative governments through town meetings and deputy houses.
 Under the written constitution of the Confederation, each colony retained its local government.
-A rule of non-interference is evident in article 3 of the Articles of Confederation:XIX and shall have peculiar jurisdiction among themselves in all cases as an entire body, and that Plymouth, Connecticut, and New Haven shall each of them have like peculiar jurisdiction and government within their limits'.
+A rule of non-interference is evident in art.3 of the Articles of Confederation: XXIII from each colony, ran the Confederation.
+A vote of six was required to carry a measure, and their vote was final (William 1904).
+The commission functioned as a legislative body, although its powers did not develop beyond making recommendations and overseeing administration.
+The ultimate power remained in the hands of the general courts, leaving the commission with no prospects of evolving legislative powers (Ward 1961: 60).
+This design aligns with that envisaged by CPE in terms of the bottom up approach to governance and the subsidiary role of central government (the commission).